Whitireia Park: Gift of land

+Radio transmitter site

+In 1935, the New Zealand Broadcasting Service purchased 40 ha at Whitireia for the establishment of an AM radio transmitting station.
+The acquisition of the site was to allow for the transfer of the radio station 2YA from its existing site at Mount Victoria, and to establish 2YA as New Zealand's national emergency radio station.
+The new Titahi Bay Transmitter station (subsequently part of the RNZ National network) was officially opened by Prime Minister Michael Joseph Savage on 25 January 1937.
+A replacement antenna constructed in 1979 was 212 m high, New Zealand's tallest man-made structure at the time.

 Trust reserve

 The park was established by a local trust board and the Broadcasting Corporation of New Zealand in 1976, with support from Ngāti Toa and local businesses.
 Under a management plan finalised in 1978, the Department of Conservation was also involved in managing the park.

 In the decades since, a track has been built around the park, and the New Zealand Defence Force has removed abandoned motor vehicle bodies from around the headland.
-Radio New Zealand has maintained control of 53 ha of the park as a base for a radio transmitter, but most of its land is leased for grazing to reduce fire risk.
+Radio New Zealand has maintained control of 53 ha of the park for a radio transmission station, but most of the land is leased for grazing to reduce fire risk.
 In 2006, work began on replanting the wetland behind the Onehunga Bay carpark.

-Much of the vegetation on the headland was destroyed in a fire in February 2010.
+Much of the vegetation on the headland was destroyed in a wildfire in February 2010.
 Working bees have been organised to replant the park.

-Regional park
+Park designation

 Wellington Regional Council took control of the park in March 2011, with Ngāti Toa continuing to be involved in its management.

-Dog leashes became mandatory at Onehunga Bay in February 2017.
+Ngāti Toa Rangatira Claims Settlement Act 2014

+The Ngāti Toa Rangatira Claims Settlement Act 2014 provided for settlement of all historical Treaty of Waitangi grievances of Ngāti Toa Rangatira in the top of the South Island, across Cook Strait and in the North Island.
+As part of the settlement, several sites in Whitireia Park were vested in Ngāti Toa Rangatira, including the Whitireia Urupā, Te Onepoto Bay and Onehunga Bay.
+The Deed of Settlement also established a joint board to govern the Whitireia Park recreation reserve, along with the Onehunga Bay historic reserve and Te Onepoto Bay recreation reserve.
+The Whitireia Park Board's members are appointed by the Ngāti Toa Rangatira Trust and Greater Wellington Regional Council.
+The operations of the park are managed by Greater Wellington Council under direction of the board.